teleprint-me/agent/README.md

 - And more.

 I have a lot of ideas, but I have no idea how I'm going to go about it.
 I'm just experimenting as I go.

+## Layout

+I'm currently in the process of merging older projects together directly into this one.
+Some modules may be entirely or partially broken.
+Some dependencies have issues.

+The primary sub-packages are:

+- cli: The main program
+- config: Automated configuration.
+- llama: Core llama-server wrapper.
+- text: Text extraction utilities.
+- tools: Tools available to models.

+## Examples

+Look out for examples as that's usually where I prototype modules.

 ## Contributions